 If you plan on interviewing, prepare appropriately.
 Practice your interview technique before setting off for campus or meeting the college rep locally.
-Conduct a mock interview with a parent or teacher and ask for feedback on how you come across.
-You might want to videotape your practice session and evaluate your own performance.
+Conduct a mock interview with a parent, teacher, or PrepMatters specialist and ask for feedback about how you come across.
+You might want to record your practice session and evaluate your own performance.
 As you move through your practice interviews, keep in mind the typical questions and prompts that may be put to you:

 - Tell me about yourself.